kukuu/system-design-architecture/modern-microservice-architure.md

 - Flexibility: A modular approach allows for iterative development, making introducing new features or updating existing ones easier.
 - Observability: Centralized logging and monitoring enable debugging and performance analysis for distributed services.
 - Security: API Gateway and token-based authentication (OAuth2) ensure a secure entry point.

-## Benefits for Specsavers:

-- Marketing teams can quickly update promotional banners for frames, lens offers, or seasonal campaigns

-- Consistent content across all channels (web, mobile, in-store)

-- A/B testing of promotional content alongside product recommendations

-- Separation of content management from application logic